 - Wasted Crawl Time – Google has a finite amount of dedicated time for your website, and wasting it on competing pages makes it less likely to crawl your higher priority pages.

-How has keyword cannibalisation changed moving through 2016?
+How has keyword cannibalisation changed in 2018?

 Google is trending towards ranking less pages for more keywords, and with the introduction of rankbrain, they can test whether this is better or worse for the user.